Kiyoshika/terminal-markup-language/tmlspec.md

 ## Overview
 This is a markup language similar to HTML to create elements to be rendered onto a terminal screen.

+Press the `ESC` key to properly exit the renderer (using `Ctrl+C` may not properly cleanup resources and can lead to buggy behaviour.)

 A bit of terminology: tags (`<tag>`) are sometimes referred to as nodes, especialy in error messages.
 Node/tag are interchangeable.

 The extension for a tml file is `.tml` and must contain exactly one root node (tag) `<tml>`: